-A change order may be requested by the contractor for circumstances which were not included in the original work write-up due to unforeseen safety or code violations.
-The contractor must have written approval from the Grants Administrator before undertaking any change order work and the customer must agree to the items changed with their signature.
-The Administrative Services Director and Grants Administrator must approve all change orders.
+A change order may be requested by the contractor for circumstances which were not included in the original scope of work due to unforeseen safety or code violations.
+The contractor must have written approval from the Grants Administrator before undertaking any change order work, and the homeowner(s) must agree to the items changed with their signature.
+The Grants Administrator must approve all change orders.
 The homeowner must be informed of any changes to the contract or other problems encountered during the rehabilitation work.
-Change orders that exceed 25% of the original contract amount in aggregate shall be rebid by the procedures described in this guideline unless approved by Grants Administrator as a program requirement, safety issue, or to increase energy efficiencies.
+Change orders that exceed twenty-five percent (25%) of the original contract amount in aggregate shall be rebid by the procedures described in this guideline, unless approved by the Grants Administrator as a program requirement, safety issue, or to increase energy efficiencies.